oracle-livelabs/spatial-graph/spatial/create-spatial-data-adb/create-spatial-data-adb.md

  ![Image alt text](images/create-data-01.png)

-2. Accept the defaults (LOAD DATA and LOCAL FILE) click **Next**.
+2. Accept the defaults (LOAD DATA and LOCAL FILE) and click **Next**.

  ![Image alt text](images/create-data-02.png)

-3. Select all 4 of the files you downloaded, then drag and drop onto the Data Load page.
+3. Select all 4 of the files you downloaded, then drag and drop them onto the Data Load page.

  ![Image alt text](images/create-data-03.png)